 Society has, there is absolutely no question, shifted a great deal in the last 100 years.
 Even those of us who never consider the greater gender equality of today’s world would get a huge shock if we were suddenly transported a century back in time.

-The rights to vote, access contraception, apply for the same jobs (with some notable exceptions), and get equal pay for equal work are among the undeniable strides that have been made toward placing women on an equal footing with men in the United States alone.
+The rights to vote, access contraception, apply for the same jobs (with some notable exceptions), and get equal pay for equal work are among the undeniable strides made toward placing women on an equal footing with men in the United States alone.

 Does that mean that the fight for women’s rights and gender equality generally is over now?
 Far from it.

-A recent Gallup poll shows that only 31 percent of American adults think true gender equality exists in the workplace today — and perhaps unsurprisingly.
+A recent Gallup poll shows that—perhaps unsurprisingly — only 31 percent of American adults think true gender equality exists in the workplace today.
 In comparison, 42 percent of men believe this to be the case, and only 21 percent of women do.

 In politics — likewise a workplace for many, we tend to forget — the picture is far grimmer.
 Why should gender equality still be on your radar in the 21st century, and what can be done to achieve gender equality in the modern workplace?